0xGingi/pear/README.md

 directories sync so a clone on another machine is a real, `git fsck`-clean repository.

-Personal project. macOS and Linux are verified; Windows is out of scope.
-The living spec is [DESIGN.md](DESIGN.md) — every contract and its as-built notes, §1–§31.

 ## What it does

 - **One-way sync, two roles.** A *writer* device owns a workspace's